 How to Start Your College Search

 Only you can decide which type of college will work best for you.
-Use these tips to start your college search.
+There are many options to consider when it comes to choosing a college.
+Follow these tips to help you get started.

 If you have a particular major in mind, you should pick a college that offers a corresponding degree program.